Social Icons

 Directed by Takeru Nakajima & Yoshiyuki Okuda

-Altered Carbon: Resleeved is a full-length animated anime, based on the Netflix original cyberpunk web TV series Altered Carbon.
+Altered Carbon: Resleeved is a full-length animated anime based on the Netflix original cyberpunk web TV series Altered Carbon.
 The TV series itself is based on the 2002 novel of the same title by Richard K. Morgan.

-This animation is way better than the second series of Altered Carbon the TV show, and it is set before the happenings of the first series of the TV series.
+This animation is way better than the second series of Altered Carbon the TV show, and it is set before the events of the first series.
 Can it be a standalone watch without seeing the TV series?
-I do not think so, they try to make it like so with enough explanation to what led to the present situation of Takeshi, but there is not enough info to watch this animation without feeling like something is missing.
+I don’t think so.
+They try to make it so with enough explanation about what led to the present situation of Takeshi, but there isn’t enough info to watch this animation without feeling like something is missing.

 This animation is worth delving into if you liked the first series of Altered Carbon.